Stefan-Heimersheim/toy-model-of-computation-in-superposition/README.md

 Recommended with [pixi](https://pixi.sh/latest/tutorials/python).

-In the root directory, just run `pixi install --manifest ./pyproject.toml` - this will create a conda env named 'toy_cis'.
+In the root directory, just run `pixi install --manifest ./pyproject.toml` - this will create a conda env named 'toy-cis'.